stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 float dz = tile * (h - 1) / 2;
 ```

-Next the builder iterates through the grid to generate the vertices (in column major order):
+Next the code iterates through the grid to generate the vertices (in column major order):

 ```java
 for(int row = 0; row < h; ++row) {